 In this example, the results list subsection is titled Vulnerability Examples by Category.
 The description text to describe the purpose of the subsection is Results summary of the highest severity issues.
 Vulnerability examples are provided by category.
-This subsection lists (listing=true) one issue (limit="1") per Category (the Axis tag value) where there are issues that match the statement severity: (3.0,5.0] confidence: [4.0,5.0] (the value of the Refinement tag).
+This subsection lists (listing=true) one issue (limit="1") per Category (the Axis element value) where there are issues that match the statement [fortify priority order]:critical OR [fortify priority order]:high (the value of the Refinement element).